Requirements for the Ph.D.

 Possibilities for the field of special interest include a second field in history outside of history of science or medicine, a field with a scientific or medical focus (such as bioethics, health policy, public health, medical anthropology, or medical sociology), or a field at the intersection of science, medicine, and other subjects (such as law, national security, religion, culture, biotechnology, gender, race, literature, the evironment, and so on).

 During their first term in the Program, all students will be advised by the DGS.
 During the second term and thereafter, each student will be advised by a faculty member of his or her choosing.
 The advisor will provide guidance in selecting courses and preparing for the qualifying examination.
 The advisor may also offer help with the development of ideas for the dissertation, but students are free to choose someone else as the dissertation supervisor when the time comes to do so.
 Students are encouraged to discuss their interests and program of study with other members of the faculty.

 Students are encouraged to begin thinking about their dissertation topics during the second year.
 They are required to prepare a Dissertation Prospectus as soon as possible following the Qualifying Examination and to defend the Prospectus orally before being admitted to full candidacy for the doctoral degree.
-Ordinarily the prospectus defense is held in the second term of the third year, with advancement to candidacy before the start of the fourth year.
+Ordinarily the prospectus colloquium is held in the second term of the third year, with advancement to candidacy before the start of the fourth year.

 Committee Constitution Requirement